metatensor/metatensor/docs/src/atomistic/overview.rst

-        If the engine does not use torch to compute the neighbor lists (using instead some other neighbors list implementation), the neighbors list should be registered with torch's automatic differentiation framework by using :py:func:`register_neighbors_autograd` before adding the neighbors
+        If the engine does not use torch to compute the neighbor lists (using instead some other neighbors list implementation), the neighbors list should be registered with torch's automatic differentiation framework by using :py:func:`register_autograd_neighbors` before adding the neighbors
         lists to the systems.

         We provide a set of regression tests for neighbors lists in